Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ```

-Using this code we filtered the values of interest, being able to classifide some of the turles for three sepcific variables (even though, a lot of them weren't able to clasiffy with this method):
+Using this code we filtered the values of interest, being able to classified some of the turles for three sepcific variables (even though, a lot of them weren't able to clasiffy with this method):

 * Injuries.
 * Affections.
 * Parts of the body affected.

-The most common value of all, including all three variables, were the fings.
-Also we create heatmaps to compare the variables.
-What we saw was that there was a **triple coincidence**: The fings were correlated with the affection of necrosis, as well with the injury of amputations (logically).
-But also, what was really intersting, it was that the necrosis were also correlated with the amputations.
+The most common value of all, including all three variables, were the fins.
+Also, we create heatmaps to compare the variables.
+What we saw was that there was a **triple coincidence**: The fins were correlated with the affection of necrosis, as well with the injury of amputations (logically).
+But also, what was really interesting, it was that the necrosis were also correlated with the amputations.

 ---